monicatk/GazeTheWeb/Tweet/README.md

 ## HowTo
 Use CMake to create a project either for Visual Studio 2015 or Unix Makefile.
 The provided CMakeLists.txt should find all necessary dependencies in the _externals_ folder.
 As default, mouse control is chosen.
 For eyetracker support, set the CMake variable *USEEYETRACKER* to `ON`.
 The program tries to connect to a SMI REDn tracker by default, for connection to an Tobii EyeX tracker one has to set the variable *USETOBII* to `ON`, in addition.

 For showing in fullscreen, one has to add '-fullscreen' to the execution arguments.
+To activate the console, the same procedure with "-console" has to be done.
+This does only work on Windows.

+Escape button quits the application.

 ## Dependencies
 All necessary dependencies are provided in the _externals_ folder.